 Acknowledging that some people may feel uncomfortable about completing the report with the other party being present, even where a Government COVID 19 direction does not prevent the tenant from being present, the modifications establish a new process for completing the inspection report where either party to the tenancy agreement can agree in writing that the other party does not have to be present when the report is made.
 If the parties agree in writing, the process for completing the inspection report is:

 - the party who prepares the report must provide it to the other party;

 - the other party can modify the report and return it to the party who prepared it;

 - when returned to the party who prepared it, the modified report is taken to be accepted by both parties, and is not open to further modification.

 While periodic inspections are an important tool for monitoring the tenant’s compliance with the tenancy, they do not generally have the same weight as the ingoing and outgoing inspection reports when settling disputes at the end of the tenancy.

-The previous modification of Section 70 to the Residential Tenancies Act 1999 has been revoked as of the 5 June, 2020.
+The previous modification of Section 70 to the Residential Tenancies Act 1999 has been revoked as of the 5 June 2020.
 Therefore, normal periodic inspections now apply.
-However, if a request for an inspection occurred during the modification period (28 April, 2020 - 5 June, 2020) a periodic inspection cannot occur for 2 months after the last inspection occurred.
+However, if a request for an inspection occurred during the modification period (28 April 2020 - 5 June 2020) a periodic inspection cannot occur for two months after the last inspection occurred.